SmartlyDressedGames/Unturned-Docs/ModHooks.md

 Allows events to set or cancel a timer, and triggers an event when the timer expires.

+### Useable Gun Event Hook

+Events for EquipableItem prefab.
+Supersedes VehicleTurretEventHook.
+These events are fired on server and client.

 ### Vehicle Event Hook

 Events for driver entering and exiting the vehicle.
 These events are fired on server and client.